isaacwiafe/speech_data_ghana_ug/README.md

-# Speech Data Ghana UG - Ghanaian Local Audio Languages Sample Data
+# Speech Data Ghana UG - Ghanaian Multilingual Sample Data
 The data samples given are for quality testing and verification purposes

 #